bdastur/notes/aws/readme.md

   timeout, it is considered to be "in flight"
 * You can have up to 120,000 messages in flight at any given time.
 * Default visibility timeout is 30 seconds.
-* SQS supports up to 12 hours max visibility timeout.
+* SQS supports up to **12 hours max visibility timeout**.
 * SQS automatically deletes messages that have been in the queue for more than maximum message retention period.
 * Shortest message retention period is 60 seconds.
 * Default message retention period is 4 days.
 * Longest message retention period is 14 days.
+* Visibility timeout is the amout of time a message is invisible in the SQS queue after a reader picks up the message.
+Provided the job is processed before the visibility timeout expires, the message will then be deleted from the queue.
+If the job is not processed within that time, the message will become visible again and another reader will process it.
+This could result in same message being delivered twice.

 ### Queue Operations, Unique IDs and Metadata: